 UK’s Annual Skills Show and Study Tour, Birmingham, 15-17 Nov 2016

-The British Council is conducting a study tour to the Skills Show, the UK’s largest skills and careers advice event, from 15-17 November 2016 in Birmingham, UK.
-The study tour, titled Improving Employer and Learner Engagement in Vocational Education, will take you behind the scenes of the Skills Show to meet the organisers, employers and students to get a better understanding of how participation in the WorldSkills competition can be leveraged to improve both employer and learner engagement.
+The British Council conducted a study tour to the Skills Show, the UK’s largest skills and careers advice event, from 15-17 November 2016 in Birmingham, UK.
+The study tour, titled Improving Employer and Learner Engagement in Vocational Education, took delegates behind the scenes of the Skills Show to meet the organisers, employers and students to get a better understanding of how participation in the WorldSkills competition can be leveraged to improve both employer and learner engagement.

-This study tour will also introduce delegates to the main components of the UK Skills system and will seek to address key issues such as quality assurance, apprenticeships and inclusion.
-There will be a visit to the Skills Show ,an employer and college visits during the tour.
-For updates on the study tour, please visit the page - UK’s Annual Skills Show and Study Tour, Birmingham
+This study tour introduced delegates to the main components of the UK Skills system and sought to address key issues such as quality assurance, apprenticeships and inclusion.
+There were visit to the Skills Show ,employer and college visits during the tour.
+For details on the study tour, please visit the page - UK’s Annual Skills Show and Study Tour, Birmingham